mangrovedao/mangrove-core/src/AUDIT_TRAIL_2.md

 ### `gasprice` is now in Mwei

-The unit is no longer gwei but gwei, and it fits on 26 bits (formerly 16 bits).
+The unit is no longer gwei but mwei, and it fits on 26 bits (formerly 16 bits).

 ## Sniping has been restricted to Cleaning